Baidicoot/markdown-rs/README.md

 ===
 ---
 ```
-- Line breaks are available with a double-enter.
+- Line breaks are currently unavailable.

 ## License
 `markdown.rs` is licensed under the MIT License.